ArthurZey/arthurzey.github.io/_posts/2021-01-01-2020-retrospective.md

 In February 2020, I finished reading Lundy Bancroft's book [_Why Does He Do That?_](https://www.goodreads.com/book/show/224552.Why_Does_He_Do_That_){:target="&lowbar;blank"}.
 Diana had recommended the book to me because she worried that, given how I described some of our difficulties, Adam was being abusive.
 I'm really glad I read the book because it gave me full confidence and a clear understanding that Adam was _not_ abusive, however unacceptable some of his behavior was.
 But the book was so good in so many ways, and I reached out to Lundy to thank him for writing it.
 Much to my surprise, he responded, and we ended up exchanging occasional emails.
 I learned of another book he'd written, [_The Joyous Recovery_](https://www.goodreads.com/book/show/49923035-the-joyous-recovery){:target="&lowbar;blank"}, which I started reading.
 And then I joined a book club he was running for it.
 And that book was part of the basis for something Lundy called the [Peak Living Network](https://peaklivingnetwork.org/){:target="&lowbar;blank"}, which I started getting more involved with.
 And then I started up a Slack workspace for us.
 And so far, that's seeming to really speed up the level of engagement of members and helping us to feel like a real community, providing one another support and love and care with whatever we're going through.

+I even put up a page about having a [local Denver group for PLN](/peak-living-network/), but I haven't done anything proactive about that, yet.

 I started doing something called [cocounseling](https://peaklivingnetwork.org/split-time/){:target="&lowbar;blank"}, which has been really helpful.
 And later in January, I'll be participating in a cocounseling training class that Lundy is running.

-I don't always see eye to eye with everybody in the group (I mean, obviously--that's just human relationships), and I do think a lot of folks would benefit on a deep emotional level from reading [Brené Brown](https://www.goodreads.com/author/show/162578.Bren_Brown){:target="&lowbar;blank"}, Marshall Rosenberg's [_Nonviolent Communication_](https://www.goodreads.com/book/show/71730.Nonviolent_Communication){:target="&lowbar;blank"}, Tara Smith's [_Ayn Rand's Normative Ethics_](https://www.goodreads.com/book/show/261369.Ayn_Rand_s_Normative_Ethics){:target="&lowbar;blank"}, and a few other books, but this is a great group of people consciously and earnestly pursuing their well being and prosperity.
+I don't always see eye to eye with everybody in the group (I mean, obviously--that's just human relationships), and I do think a lot of folks would benefit on a deep emotional level from reading [Brené Brown](https://www.goodreads.com/author/show/162578.Bren_Brown){:target="&lowbar;blank"}, Marshall Rosenberg's [_Nonviolent Communication_](https://www.goodreads.com/book/show/71730.Nonviolent_Communication){:target="&lowbar;blank"}, Susan Campbell's [_Getting Real_](https://www.goodreads.com/book/show/249721.Getting_Real){:target="&lowbar;blank"}, Tara Smith's [_Ayn Rand's Normative Ethics_](https://www.goodreads.com/book/show/261369.Ayn_Rand_s_Normative_Ethics){:target="&lowbar;blank"}, and a few other books, but this is a great group of people consciously and earnestly pursuing their well being and prosperity.
 I'm getting a lot out of being part of this organization, often in ways I didn't expect.

 I'm so grateful to Lundy for his books and for bringing us together in this common pursuit.

 ## Conclusion

 I'm so glad that 2020 is done.
-I'm anticipating a lot of difficulty ahead, still, but I have to believe that 2021 can't be nearly as challenging as 2020.
+I'm still anticipating a lot of difficulty ahead, but I have to believe that 2021 can't be nearly as challenging as 2020.
 I'm just so ready for things to be somewhat easy and calm.
 I desperately need to be able to relax.